schultek/dart_mappable/README.md

   // in case of generic types, we also must specify a type factory.
 This is a special type of
   // function used internally to construct generic instances of your type.
-  // specify any type arguments in alignment to the decoder function
+  // Specify any type arguments in alignment to the decoder function
   @override
   Function get typeFactory => <T>(f) => f<GenericBox<T>>();
 }